stephan-nordnes-eriksen/event_aggregator/README.md

 	EventAggregator::Message.new("foo2", "data", false).publish
 	#=> data

 The message data is duplicated by default for each of the receiving listeners.
-To force the same object for all listeners, set the consisten_data property.
+To force the same object for all listeners, set the consisten_data property to true.

 	EventAggregator::Message.new("foo2", "data", true, true).publish

-This enables you to do the following:
+This enables the following:

 	class Foo
 		include EventAggregator::Listener